 Google a bit about how Shutter Speed, Aperture and ISO work, and as I said before, you will technically equip yourself (to shoot in Manual Mode) as any other professional photographer out there.

-By manually adjusting your Shutter Speed, Aperture and ISO to what’s needed at the moment, you can capture much more light than what’s available and thus shoot in challenging light conditions, control over depth of field, create a sense of motion in pictures and so much more.
+By manually adjusting your Shutter Speed, Aperture and ISO to what’s needed at the moment, you can capture much more light than what’s available and thus shoot in challenging light conditions, have control over depth of field, create a sense of motion in pictures and so much more.

 Most professional photographers (no matter what kind of photography they’re into) shoot in Manual Mode.